mitsuhiko/minijinja/examples/merge-context/README.md

 # merge-context

-This example shows how a `StructObject` can be used to "merge" multiple contexts together.
-This can be useful if you want to inject extra variables in a generic place into a specific render invocation and globals cannot be used.
+This example shows how `context!` can also be used to merge extra variables into a context.
+In this example some per-render global variables are injected to influence how the `datetimeformat` filter formats dates.

 ```console
 $ cargo run